 Our websites, TutorialBlog and AppCraver, continued to perform well during the period.
-AppCraver remains a leading iPhone application review website with substantial and growing traffic and revenue.
+AppCraver remains a leading iPhone application review website.
 Tutorial Blog continues to generate revenue with minimal associated costs.

-The Company's second-level domain portfolio was sold in November 2009 for £150,000.
 The Company does not intend at this time to invest in any further second-level domain names.